 - Automated Trading Solutions – AvaTrade supports automated trading strategies.
 This ensures investors will never miss any profitable opportunity that meets their trading system criteria.

-- Free comprehensive financial trading education as well as access to daily expert market analysis and trading tips.
+- Free comprehensive financial trading education as well as access to daily expert market analysis and trading tips, with fully access to the economic calendar.
 AvaTrade also offers videos, articles and tests on its very own trading academy – SharpTrader.
 In addition, you can join weekly webinars and access AvaTrade’s eBooks.